-- Where do I find a specific group of grocery shoppers eg specific product or category buyers, to gain really useful insights from?
+- Where do I find a specific group of grocery shoppers e.g. specific product or category buyers, to gain really useful insights from?

 CheckoutSmart Shopper Insight panels

 As a leading digital Shopper marketing agency, we have access to a very large group of mainstream grocery shoppers.
-They are an ideal group to engage for surveys of this kind as we can get feedback in double quick time, allowing us to produce results in as little as 5 days.
+They are an ideal group to engage in surveys of this kind as we can get feedback in double quick time, allowing us to produce results in as little as 5 days.
 As an example, here is our survey of online shoppers talking about which categories and sub-categories they read online product ratings and reviews on.

-We can also find those hard to access groups of shoppers, such as parents who are weaning children or Vegans over 50.
-Ideal for one-off brand surveys or regular insight panels.
+We can also find those hard to access groups of shoppers, such as parents who are weaning children or vegans over 50, ideal for one-off brand surveys or regular insight panels.
 Contact us to see how we can help you make faster and better decisions.

 Shoppers plan to avoid Saturday and busier times of the day

 We saw that shoppers went out very early on the days that the UK Government announced the lockdowns early in the crisis.
-Now shoppers are saying that they will shop much less on a Saturday but there will be a corresponding rise in Sunday, Tuesday and Thursday vs how they shopped before the crisis.
-In other words grocery shoppers are planning on avoiding the busier days which should help flatten store demand over the week.
+Now shoppers are saying that they will shop much less on a Saturday but there will be a corresponding rise on Sunday, Tuesday and Thursday vs how they shopped before the crisis.
+In other words grocery shoppers are planning on avoiding the busier days which should help flatten store demand throughout the week.